Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/17_Risk Management and Methodology.md

 4. Risk assessment and evaluation : chck acceptence and is company is willing to take action on that risk
 5. Risk mitigation : rank the risks and develop the plan to control them
 6. Risk monitering : following up on risk plan and moniter new and existing risk
-7. Communicate and consult : ag
+7. Communicate and consult : risk manaegment should be consulted with each appropriate step